RCJacH/RCJacH.github.io/content/post/review/scoop.md

 This command lists all installed apps, displaying their version info, their installed location name, and which bucket they came from.

-Since we only installed two programs, our list is short and clear.
+Since we only have two programs installed, our list is short and clear.

 ![list of scoop apps, 7zip and git](https://raw.githubusercontent.com/RCJacH/BlogImages/master/review/scoop/powershell_screenshot_scoop_list.png)

-As this list grows, displaying the whole list might be no longer helpful in order to find specific packages.
+As the size grows, displaying the whole list might no longer be helpful in order to find specific packages.
 In that case, we can give it a query word.
 For example list all apps with the string 'zip' using `scoop list zip` and it will display `7zip` but not `git`.